 4. If all else fails, feel free to contact us at ARC Tracker.
-Send us an email and then follow up with a phone call if you don't hear back.
+Send an email to firstname.lastname@example.org and then follow up with a phone call if you don't hear back.
 201-208-2272.
 By sending us an email it will allow us to reply back and test the ability for you to receive emails from us.

 How do I log in and create a request in ARC Tracker

 Your neighborhood has to be signed up for ARC Tracker and you need a valid email address.
 See our video tutorial on how to sign up and create a new ARC request.

 Aren't we legally supposed to have an ARC meeting?